 agner's Grail is not a cauldron and neither were the Grails of the romances: in some cases a cup,

-the Spear into the Grail is the divine blood.
-For Wagner this was the essence of free-willed suffering, which in some mystical way he saw as the
+from the Spear into the Grail is the divine blood.
+For Wagner this was the essence of free-willed suffering, which in some mystical way he saw as

 Footnote 2: Here it should be noted that Wagner's main source for Celtic mythology was a Breton collection that included the Peredur.
 His Bayreuth

 library contains some volumes of Erin, a collection of Irish folktales and legends in German translation.